Spanish–Moro conflict: Chinese threat to the Spanish and 1663 Chinese rebellion

 For three centuries, intermittent poor attempts were made by the Spaniards to destroy the homes of tihe Moro pirates, who, almost without exception, raided the Spanish colonies throughout the Philippine Islands, south of Luzon, and even occasionally on that island.
 Many reverses and some successes were met with by the Spanish expeditions against the JoJo ami Mindanao Moros.
 The names of some of the Spanish Captains-General who figured in these conflicts, and of the Moro chiefs, would convey no significance to those English-speaking people who have not, during the last six or seven years, participated in Moro campaigns.
 In 1637 Corcuero inaugurated a new conquest of Jolo and of Mindanao.
 His force consisted of 76b Europeans.
 He made a landing at Jolo.
-The following year, he landed at Zamboanga and proceeded past Cattobats up the Rio Grande against the Dato Corralat and the Datos of Buhayen and Basilan.
+The following year, he landed at Zamboanga and proceeded past Cattobats up the Rio Grande against the Datu Corralat and the Datus of Buhayen and Basilan.
 The following year, Corcuero and Almonte built a fort at Sabonflla, now called Malabang, on Plana Bay.
 During 1639, Spanish soldiers and priests, under the warlike Recoleto friar, Augustin de San Pedro, led a party of 560 against the Lanao Moros, where Camps Vicars and Keithley now stand.
 In 1642, Generals Corcuero and Almonte made peace with Corralat, but piratical depredations by the Moros continued; Chinese rebellions embarrassed the Spaniards, who evacuated manv places, and many fights were chronicled between the Moro fleets of Praus and the Spanish fleets.

 Koxinga's son did not take up the task of invading the Philippines after Koxinga's death.